francoiscabrol/francoiscabrol.github.source/project/_posts/2014-02-24-gensession.markdown

 The projet was done for my master thesis in the lab of <a href="http://profs.etsmtl.ca/mmcguffin/">Michael McGuffin</a>.
 The video that follow show how it works.

+You can also download my master thesis (written in French) at [http://espace.etsmtl.ca/1278/](http://espace.etsmtl.ca/1278/).

 -----------------------

 {% vimeo 68455966 %}